 Step 3.
 Request a MedRIC data licensing agreement

-- After your ResDAC RIF Request Packet is finalized, submit the MedRIC File Request Form.
+- After your ResDAC RIF Request Packet is finalized, submit a MedRIC CMS Data Request.

 - Fees apply.
 See MedRIC Fee Structure for details.